BioResearcher2024/iMotifPredictor/README.md

 ## Contents
 - **AUROC**
-Files used for calculating the AUROC (Area Under the Receiver Operating Characteristic curve) for each model with each type of negative dataset.
+Files used for calculating the AUROC for each model with each type of negative dataset.

+- **data_statistics**
+  Files used to make graphs.

 - **atac_files**
 A zipped folder containing bedGraph files used to calculate ATAC signals and the corresponding signal files.
 Includes a Python script for calculating the ATAC signals.